 A project of Wildlife Survival Fund: Investing in endangered species before it’s too late.

 French Polynesia, South Pacific, part of the IUCN Micronesia-Polynesia

 Of the 72 recorded species in the family, 22 species are extant: 11 are extinct in the wild but surviving in the international breeding program, 9 are critically endangered, and 2 are considered vulnerable.
 45 species have gone extinct and data is missing for 5 species.

 About the Project

-The Partulid Global Species Management Programme’s mission is to preserve and enhance the survival prospects of all endemic tree snail species of the family Partulidae within their natural range of French Polynesia facing extinction after the introduction of the carnivorous Rosey wolfsnail.
-Where feasible, the intent is to reintroduce the 11 species that currently exist only in the international breeding program (in which Woodland Park Zoo participates) into secure reserves, or protected areas, on two of the islands of origin for those species.
-Regular monitoring of remnant populations and surveys to maintain up-to-date information on the species is the focus of the project.
+The Partulid Global Species Management Programme’s mission is to preserve and enhance the survival prospects of all endemic tree snail species of the family Partulidae within their natural range of French Polynesia facing extinction after the introduction of the carnivorous Rosey wolfsnail including the extinct in the wild Tahitian species Partula nodosa.
+The intent is to reintroduce the several Partula SSP collection populations currently in the international breeding program in which Woodland Park Zoo participates into secure reserves, or protected areas, on two of the islands of origin for those species.

 Tree Snails at Woodland Park Zoo